stmcculloch/stmcculloch-website/docs/lessons-from-good-books/atomic-habits.md

 ### Environmental changes I have made so far:

 - Increase height of my computer monitors.
 Eyes straight, or slightly upward helps improve focus and alertness (and is good for ergonomics.)
+Thanks to Andrew Huberman
+- Added light around my computer monitors to wake me up better and improve focus.
 - Remove clutter in my house.
 Selling items that are no longer useful.
 Moving lesser-used items into long-term storage (caching.
 See [Chapter 4 in Algorithms to Live By](./algorithms-to-live-by#4-caching)
+- Buy healthy food and keep them in convenient locations.
+- Keep unhealthy food in inconvenient locations.
+- Put the alcohol in a cupboard.
+- Keep my drums clean and accessible.
+-

 ## Chapter 7 - The Secret to Self-Control
 - Avoid temptations that trigger bad habits.
 This is the only way to break bad habits.